MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ### Limitations for container files, such as .zip files

 Container files are files that include other files, with a typical example being .zip files that contain compressed files.
 Other examples include .rar, .7z, and .msg.
-A PDF document can also be container when it includes attachments.
+A PDF document is considered to be a container when it includes attachments.

 You can classify and protect these container files, but the classification and protection is not applied to each file inside the container.